top of page

 A 2023 report from investment data company Preqin found that hedge funds with less than $100 million in assets under management have delivered average net annualized returns of around 8% since 2010.
 Larger hedge funds averaged approximately 6%.

-And, because future profits build on the existing investment, these higher returns compound each year – meaning these percentages could be significantly higher over the life of an investment.
+And, because future profits build on existing investment, these higher returns compound over time, increasing long-term performance potential.

 What explains this ability to outperform?